PiSupply/pxt-iot-lora-node/README.md

 - [X] Add "icon.png" image (300x200) in the root folder
 - [X] Add "- beta" to the GitHub project description if you are still iterating it.
 - [X] Turn on your automated build on https://travis-ci.org
-- [ X] Use "pxt bump" to create a tagged release on GitHub
+- [X] Use "pxt bump" to create a tagged release on GitHub
 - [ ] Get your package reviewed and approved https://makecode.microbit.org/packages/approval

 Read more at https://makecode.microbit.org/packages/build-your-own